-A significant portion of kitchen remodeling costs may be recovered by the value the project brings to your home.
-A complete kitchen renovation with a national median cost of $65,000 recovers about 62% of the initial project cost at the home’s resale, according to the “Remodeling Impact Report” from the National Association of REALTORS®.
+You can recover a significant portion of kitchen remodeling costs through the value the project brings to your home.
+A complete kitchen renovation with a national median cost of $80,000 recovers about 75% of the initial project cost at the home’s resale, according to the "Remodeling Impact Report" from the National Association of REALTORS®.

 The project gets a big thumbs-up from homeowners, too.
-Those polled in the “Report” gave their new kitchen a Joy Score of 10 (out of 10!), a rating based on those who said they were happy or satisfied with their remodeling, with 10 being the highest rating and 1 the lowest.
+Those polled in the report gave their new kitchen a "joy score" of 9.8 (out of 10!), a rating based on those who said they were happy or satisfied with their remodeling.

 To help ensure you get a good return on your kitchen remodel, follow these seven tips: